Gdemaude/Gillespie/README.md

 # Gillespie
 Numba accelerated implementation of Gillespie's algorithm for simulating stochastic processes.
-This implementation was inspiredd by the following [project](https://github.com/wefatherley/monte-carlo).
+This implementation was inspired by the following [project](https://github.com/wefatherley/monte-carlo).

 This implementation is around 6 times faster but less user-friendly.